foundriesio/docs/source/reference-manual/ota/production-targets.rst

 Production Targets
 ==================

-As a part of going to production,you need to define two distinct sets of devices: *test* versus *production*.
+As a part of going to production, you need to define two distinct sets of devices: *test* versus *production*.
 A **production device** is defined by a presence of a special attribute in its public certificate.
 This is set at the :ref:`device registration time <ref-factory-registration-ref>`.
 If the attribute is absent, it designates a **test device**.